Ranomics

-The Numbers Game: A Practical Guide to Calculating and Validate Library Diversity with NGS
+The Numbers Game: A Practical Guide to Calculating and Validating Library Diversity with NGS

 In any surface display or directed evolution campaign, the quality of your starting library is the single most important predictor of success.
 A diverse, accurately synthesized library contains the raw material for discovery; a biased or poorly constructed one guarantees failure.
 While traditionally assessed by Sanger sequencing of a few dozen clones, this method offers a dangerously incomplete picture.